Is It Time To Cut Out Dietary Sugar?

-Taking probiotics replenishes the good bacteria in your gut which are vital for healthy digestion.
-When the gut’s bacteria is balanced we are able to handle and process carbohydrates in an more efficient manner.
-This allows for lower risk of blood sugar spikes and crashes as well as the potential for poor gut health that leads to Candida overgrowth and digestion issues.
+Taking probiotics may replenish the good bacteria in your gut which are important for healthy digestion.* When the gut’s bacteria is balanced, we are able to handle and process carbohydrates in an more efficient manner.
+This may allow for lower risk of blood sugar spikes and crashes as well as the potential for poor gut health that may lead to Candida overgrowth and digestion issues.*

-Lowering your blood sugar can also be done through herbs and nutrients in supplement form.
-Cinnamon can be added to a health regimen to bring better control of blood sugar.
-Green tea contains polyphenols, plant compounds, that also aid in better regulation of blood sugar.
+Lowering your blood sugar may also be done through herbs and nutrients in supplement form.
+Cinnamon can be added to a health regimen to help bring better control of blood sugar.* Green tea contains polyphenols, plant compounds, that also aid in better regulation of blood sugar.*

 You may be cutting out sugar for a short period or making long-term changes to your diet, regardless of your length of time you are sure to see benefits.
 The benefits of cutting out sugar from your diet range from physical to mental and are both internal and external.
 The impact that sugar has on our overall health is a weighty motivator for attempting this change.